Effects of Phototherapy on Vitamin D and Calcium Serum Levels in neonates with hyperbilirubinemia

 Authors

-1 pediatrics, faculty of medicine, Aswan University, Aswan, Egypt.
+1 pediatrics department, faculty of medicine, Aswan University

-5 Clinical Pathology Department, Faculty of Medicine, Aswan University
+2 Department of Clinical pathology, Faculty of Medicine, Aswan University

-6 Pediatrics Department, Faculty of Medicine, Suez University, Suez, Egypt
+3 Pediatrics Department, Faculty of Medicine, Suez University

 Abstract